house9/jquery-iframe-auto-height/README.markdown

 All testing is done manually:

+1.6.0 has not been tested, but the changes were minor

 * IE6 on windows XP (1.4.1, 1.5.0)
 * IE8 on windows XP (1.4.1, 1.5.0)
 * IE9 on windows Vista/W7 (1.4.1, 1.5.0)